delta-io/delta/PROTOCOL.md

 #### Reader Requirements for AddCDCFile

-When available, change data readers should use the `AddCDCFile`s in a given table version instead of computing changes from the underlying data files referenced by the `add` and `remove` actions.
+When available, change data readers should use the `cdc` actions in a given table version instead of computing changes from the underlying data files referenced by the `add` and `remove` actions.
+Specifically, to read the row-level changes made in a version, the following strategy should be used:
+1. If there are `cdc` actions in this version, then read only those to get the row-level changes, and skip the remaining `add` and `remove` actions in this version.
+2. Otherwise, if there are no `cdc` actions in this version, read and treat all the rows in the `add` and `remove` actions as inserted and deleted rows, respectively.

 ### Transaction Identifiers
 Incremental processing systems (e.g., streaming systems) that track progress using their own application-specific versions need to record what progress has been made, in order to avoid duplicating data in the face of failures and retries during a write.